skuzniar/cppgen.nvim/README.md

 }
 ```

-## Examples
-For a list of examples see [EXAMPLES](EXAMPLES.md)

 ## Commands
 - Information.
-  - `:CppGen info` to see a list of enabled generators and keys that trigger them.
+  - `:CppGen info` to see the list of enabled generators and the keys that trigger them.

 ## Customization
-Some aspects of code generation can be customized using options.
+Many aspects of code generation can be customized using options.
 Here are the default settings.

 ```lua
 {